awsdocs/amazon-cloudfront-developer-guide/doc_source/HTTPStatusCodes.md

 1. After the error caching minimum TTL has elapsed, CloudFront tries again to get the requested object by forwarding another request to your origin\.
 Note that if the object is not requested frequently, CloudFront might evict it from the edge cache while your origin server is still returning 5xx responses\.
 For information about how long objects stay in CloudFront edge caches, see [Managing how long content stays in the cache \(expiration\)](Expiration.md)\.

 **Note**
 The caching of Status Codes returned by origin is different from caching of the custom error page retured by origin for that Status Code.
 For caching the error page in distribution, add Cache-Control max-age header or a Cache-Control s-maxage to the error page object metatdata.
-For caching the Status Code itself, the origin needs to return the Cache-Control max-age header with the Status Codes.
+For caching the Status Code itself, the origin needs to return the Cache-Control max-age header with the Status Code response.
 Setting the headers only on the custom error page wont cache the Status Code in Cloudfront but only the page.

 ## HTTP 4xx and 5xx Status Codes that CloudFront Caches<a name="HTTPStatusCodes-cached-errors"></a>